 I don’t necessarily recommend bringing your kids with you, but they are all technically kid-friendly, and there will be kid snacks available.
 It is a safe environment, and you don’t have to do any driving.
 I do think you will likely have more fun if you can leave the kids with a family member.

 6 – Take turns paying for drinks if you are in a group.

 It can be a lot of work for the bartenders to ring out all of the individual tickets.
-To save on time and to make things a little easier, you may just want to see about taking turns paying at each stop so that you don’t have to run so many transactions each time.
-You could also plan to bring cash with you and use cash to pay to also save time, or give your friend cash to pay for your drinks.
+To save time and make things a little easier, you may want to see about taking turns paying at each stop so that you don’t have to run so many transactions each time.
+You could also plan to bring cash with you and use cash to pay also to save time or give your friend cash to pay for your drinks.

 5 – Think about limiting yourself to one drink per stop.

 This will help for a couple of reasons.
 The first is that it will help you to space your drinks so you don’t get too intoxicated as the night goes on.
 The other reason for this is to help encourage you to try some of the other lounges and areas so that you don’t spend too much time just in one place.
 If you are having a great time and want to stay in one place longer, just keep an eye on the time, so you finish the rest of your planned route.